nodejs/node/doc/api/domain.markdown

 The Domain class encapsulates the functionality of routing errors and uncaught exceptions to the active Domain object.

-Domain is a child class of EventEmitter.
+Domain is a child class of [EventEmitter][].
 To handle the errors that it catches, listen to its `error` event.

 ### domain.run(fn)